Consensys/linea-monorepo/sdk/README.md

     - All common fields are required.
     - Additional Required Fields: l1SignerPrivateKeyOrWallet and l2SignerPrivateKeyOrWallet are necessary to enable transaction signing and sending capabilities.
 - <strong>Fee Estimator Options</strong>:
-  - `maxFeePerGas`: Sets an upper limit on the gas price you're willing to pay.
+  - `maxFeePerGasCap`: Sets an upper limit on the gas price you're willing to pay.
   - `gasFeeEstimationPercentile`: Helps in choosing a gas price based on recent network activity (used in `eth_feeHistory`).
-  - `enforceMaxGasFee`: Ensures that the gas fee does not exceed the maxFeePerGas value, providing cost control.
+  - `enforceMaxGasFee`: Ensures that the gas fee does not exceed the maxFeePerGasCap value, providing cost control.

 #### Usage Summary